Bachelor’s/MPH Combined Degree

 - Submit GRE test scores

-- Have completed STA 2023, BSC 2007 or BSC 2010, PSY 2012, CLP 3144 or DEP 3053 with a grade of at least a C (Students have additional prerequisite coursework for the graduate level portion of the program depending upon the concentration area of interest.
+- Have completed STA 2023, BSC 2007 or BSC 2010, and PSY 2012 with a grade of at least a C (Students have additional prerequisite coursework for the graduate level portion of the program depending upon the concentration area of interest.
 These additional prerequisites can be completed in the senior year.
 Students should check with the dean’s office for current prerequisites.)

 How to apply: